The latest numbers on COVID-19 in Canada for Saturday, Jan. 30, 2021

 _ Newfoundland and Labrador: 408 confirmed cases (16 active, 388 resolved, four deaths).

-There were four new cases Friday from 222 completed tests, for a positivity rate of 1.8 per cent.
+There were zero new cases Saturday from 506 completed tests, for a positivity rate of 0.0 per cent.
 The rate of active cases is 3.06 per 100,000 people.
 Over the past seven days, there have been a total of 10 new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.